How to Make Meatballs in the Oven for Italian Gravy

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-It’s also important to keep moisture in the mixture with eggs (that help bind the meatballs together) and milk or cream.
+2. Keep Them Moist: Use eggs and a liquid like milk or cream to bind the ingredients and prevent the meatballs from drying out as they bake.
 I tend to use half and half because that’s what I have on hand but the point is, you want to keep the meat moist so it doesn’t dry out when cooking.

 mixing ground beef with bread mixture and eggs to make sunday sauce with meatballs